 What is a Registered Agent?

 A registered agent is also referred to as a “Resident Agent,” “Agent for Service of Process,” or “Statutory Agent”, depending on the state you are forming your business entity.
 A registered agent is a person or a business entity, named in the articles of incorporation/organization.
-A registered agent is expected to receive legal documents such as such as Service of Process, important state communication and all the notifications from a state office on behalf of a corporate entity.
+A registered agent is expected to receive legal documents such as Service of Process, important state communication and all the notifications from a state office on behalf of a corporate entity.
 Please note, a post office box cannot be counted as a physical address by statutory requirements.
 Specify your company’s registered agent when you file your Articles of Formation.
 All LLCs and corporations are required to choose a registered agent.
 However, there are a few restrictions on who can be your registered agent.
 Hence, it’s important that you choose a reliable company as your registered agent.

 While the exact requirements for registered agents may vary in many states, these are the rules that apply generally: